 This completes the adjustment chapter.
-Save the set points by pressing the "SAVE" key on the Hand Held Programmer or save settings using Watch Window (refer to "help" if you need help).
+Save the set points by pressing the "SAVE" key on the Hand Held Programmer or save settings using the 723PLUS Marine SEP Control View interface or Watch Window (refer to "help" if you need help).
 Run through all the set points and record them in the Appendix for future reference.
-Settings can also be saved to a file using Watch Window for later download.
+Settings can also be saved to a file using the 723PLUS Marine SEP Control View interface or Watch Window for later download.
 This can be very useful if a replacement control is necessary or for start-up of another similar unit.
 Power down the control for about 10 seconds.
 Restore power and verify that all set points are as recorded.